 - Central Michigan University researchers found that mice that ate cherries performed better in memory–related tests than those that did not.
 Researchers acknowledge that far more research needs to be done before concluding that cherries can slow neurodegenerative diseases but early signs are very promising.5

 In the United States, cherry season ranges from early April/late May through August, with major growers in Michigan, Washington and California.
-Something we can all enjoy daily, regardless of season, are the Very Cherry Kenzen Paleo Snack™, the new flavor of healthy snacks in the Active Wellness range of nutritional supplements.
+Something we can all enjoy daily, regardless of season, is Active Wellness.

 1 Arthritis & Rheumatism, Vol. 64, issue 10.